Lin Lie: Agents of Atlas

 During the "King in Black" event, Sword Master initially defends Shanghai from invading symbiote dragons with Aero and the Black Knight, who had been abandoned in Shanghai and separated from his Ebony Blade, but abandons his mission after realizing that the symbiotes were minions of Knull rather than Chiyou, believing the task to be beneath him.
-Angered by Lie's arrogance, the Sword of Fu Xi abandons him for the Black Knight, which incenses Sword Master as he dismisses the Black Knight as a "psychotic American" unworthy of wielding the Sword.
-While using the Sword of Fu Xi, the Black Knight succumbs to madness, which prompts the Sword to return to Lie.
-As Sword Master and the Black Knight fight over the Sword, a symbiote dragon ensnares them with its tendrils, which also mentally connects them to Knull, who expresses his desire for their respective swords and ruthlessly mocks the two for their ignorance of their weapons' true histories.
-The Sword of Fu Xi uses the opportunity to use its flames to burn the Black Knight's hand, returning to Sword Master and freeing the two from Knull's grasp just as a swarm of symbiote dragons amalgamates into Knull's avatar, taking on a gigantic appearance of Chiyou.
-Sword Master helps the Black Knight recover the Ebony Blade and two use their respective swords to destroy the avatar with Aero's help.
+Angered by Lie's arrogance, the Sword of Fu Xi abandons him for Black Knight, which incenses Sword Master as he dismisses Black Knight as a "psychotic American" unworthy of wielding the Sword.
+While using the Sword of Fu Xi, Black Knight succumbs to madness, which prompts the Sword to return to Lie.
+As Sword Master and Black Knight fight over the Sword, a symbiote dragon ensnares them with its tendrils, which also mentally connects them to Knull, who expresses his desire for their respective swords and ruthlessly mocks the two for their ignorance of their weapons' true histories.
+The Sword of Fu Xi burns Black Knight's hand, returns to Sword Master, and frees the two from Knull's grasp just as a swarm of symbiote dragons amalgamates into Knull's avatar, taking on a gigantic appearance of Chiyou.
+Sword Master helps Black Knight recover the Ebony Blade and two use their respective swords to destroy the avatar with Aero's help.

-When the "Death of Doctor Strange" prompts legions of demons to invade parts of the world, Sword Master is sent to Seoul by Woo to assist his teammate White Fox with taking down a demonic kumiho that had been terrorizing the South Korean countryside.
-While fighting the kumiho, the Sword of Fu Xi is destroyed by the kumiho who then threw Sword Master into a ravine.
-Although White Fox is able to slay the demon, she, the Agents of Atlas and South Korea's Tiger Division are unable to find Lie, with White Fox recovering only a single shard of the Sword, causing them to presume he died.
+When the death of Doctor Strange prompts legions of demons to invade parts of the world, Sword Master is sent to Seoul by Woo to assist his teammate White Fox with taking down an undead kumiho that had been terrorizing the South Korean countryside.
+While fighting the kumiho, the Sword of Fu Xi is destroyed by the kumiho who then throws Sword Master into a ravine.
+Although White Fox is able to slay the demon, she, the Agents of Atlas and Tiger Division are unable to find Lie, with White Fox recovering only a single shard of the Sword, causing them to presume he died.
 Due to the Sword of Fu Xi's destruction, the seals on Chiyou's three tombs further weakened, prompting more of his demon minions to attack cities around the world.